-Educating Athletes is a non-profit program with an unprecedented youth enrichment and educational initiative for disadvantaged high school athletes that have the potential of earning athletic college scholarships and also face the growing challenge of opioids and concussions.
+Educating Athletes is a non-profit program with an unprecedented youth enrichment and educational initiative for disadvantaged high school athletes that have the potential of earning athletic college scholarships and also face the growing challenge of opioids, concussions and other sports risks.
 The program is operated by volunteers who have mentored over 500 student athletes through the process of high school athletics and becoming productive members of their community.
 In partnership with NFL players and alumni, college coaches, and non-profit organizations like Athletes in Action, we have designed a program that addresses the physical, mental and personal development of our students.

 1) Every year thousands of student-athletes are overlooked by college coaches, not because they are not talented enough, but because most coaches can't find them.
 More than 80% of the nation’s top collegiate opportunities are outside the Division IA level, and the majority of those programs have an average recruiting budget of less than $200,000.
 This helps to explain why coaches from the nation’s 1,800 colleges overlook thousands of student-athletes every year.

 In a time of rising inequality and low social mobility, improving the quality and access to education has the potential to increase equality of opportunity for disadvantaged Americans.
 Athletics is often viewed as a way out of an underprivileged neighborhood but physical talent is only one of many decisive factors for awarding an athletic scholarship.
 Without a comprehensive understanding of the process, it is difficult for students and parents to attain their proper college match.

 2) Opioids - In recent studies on youth participants in high-injury sports like football and wrestling, it was found that these athletes had approximately 50% higher odds of nonmedical use of opioids than people of the same age who did not participate in these sports